 Himalayan Tour Packages – Overland Jeep Safari Manali – Leh

-The 472 km overland journey is open for around three months in a year, from June to end of September.
-This trip can be extended to Nubra valley across Khardongla pass, the highest motorable road in the world or to Srinagar after crossing Zojila Pass.
+The 472 km overland journey is open for around three months in a year, from June to the end of September.
+This trip can be extended to Nubra valley across Khardongla pass, the highest motorable road in the world, or to Srinagar after crossing Zojila Pass.
 The Manali to Leh drive can be completed in two days with an overnight stay at Serchu or Darcha.
 Another option is to drive to Leh via Tsokar and Tsomoriri Lake.
 The journey starts from Manali driving through the lush green and foggy Rohtang Pass (3980 m.
 The landscape surprisingly changes into the rugged brown of the rain shadow area of Lahaul.
-The landscape changes into naked desert after crossing a few villages of Lahul with prayer flags on their roofs.
-You will start ascending Baralacha Pass and you can see surprisingly sprawling plain areas of Serhcu where you will spend a night in tented Camp.
+The landscape changes into a naked desert after crossing a few villages of Lahul with prayer flags on their roofs.
+You will start ascending Baralacha Pass and you can see surprisingly sprawling plain areas of Serhcu where you will spend a night in a tented Camp.
 Further, there many small passes before you cross Taklang La pass Taglangla at 5330m to reach Rumtse and Gya village.
-An hour drive from Runtse takes you to Upshi where you corss indus river enter Indus valley with dotted villages on it’s bank and beautiful monasteries bulit on hill side.
-You journey finishes at Leh making it a drive of lifetime’s experience.
+An hour’s drive from Runtse takes you to Upshi where you cross the Indus river enter Indus valley with dotted villages on its bank and beautiful monasteries built on a hillside.
+Your journey finishes at Leh making it a drive of a lifetime’s experience.

 Duration : 6 Nights / 7 Days

 Day1: Delhi – Mandi

 Arrival assistance at Delhi-Airport/Railway station.
 Departure from Delhi with the first halt after 400 km (7 to 8 hours drive ) halt at Mandi.
 Overnight Stay at Hotel.